Streams — Unified Async I/O¶

 PipeStream¶

-Wraps NamedPipe, which in turn uses mkfifo on POSIX and CreateNamedPipe on Windows.
-The pipe is opened by the caller (create_server / connect_client) and handed to PipeStream for the unified interface.
+Wraps NamedPipe, which uses directional paired FIFOs under one public pipe name on POSIX and CreateNamedPipe on Windows.
+The pipe is opened by the caller (create_server blocks until a peer connects; connect_client attaches from the other side) and handed to PipeStream for the unified interface.
+Reads return EOF when the peer closes or exits.

 TcpStream¶